ossc-db/pg_bulkload/msvc/readme.txt

 You might need:
   1. Register PostgreSQL directory to your environment.
-  2. Add empty header files into your include directory.
-  3. Resolve redefinitions of ERROR macro.
+  2. Resolve redefinitions of ERROR macro.

 ----
 1. Register PostgreSQL directory to your environment.